Xamariners/Full-Stack-Developer-Course/CAPSTONE 10 - Xamarin with Azure Services/PROJECT/README.md

 var locationWeatherData = JsonConvert.DeserializeObject<WeatherData>(locationWeatherDataResult);
 ```

 Once you retrieve the data from the API, you can populate the data in the Home Page UI elements.
+Then you need to set ```WeatherDataDisplayGrid``` to Visible in order to make the weather panel visible.
 Keep in mind the use of Newtonsoft.JSON library, ```JsonConvert``` here to parse JSON data to C# objects, so make sure to add the necessary reference to your project.

 Resources: